 Companies are seeing an increase in security breaches due to spammers and scammers.
 These breaches can result in a poor customer experience and may lead to a decrease in customer retention, or worse, they could negatively affect your brand and result in legal and financial repercussions.
 To decrease the potential for compromised security, a great solution is consistently using phone verification for verifying phone numbers at every stage of the customer lifecycle, including account creation, transaction authentication, and ongoing customer engagement activities.
-With more than six billion mobile phone numbers registered worldwide, the mobile phone number is the ultimate way to verify user identity.
+With billions of mobile phone numbers registered worldwide, the mobile phone number is the ultimate way to verify user identity.

 Here are six user management best practices where mobile phone verification can increase security and boost customer acquisition and retention:

-- Reset passwords: When a user logs in to an app from an unknown or alternative device (i.e. with a different IP address from the one registered in their profile) and requests a password reset, sending a code via SMS to verify the user’s identity can help reduce fraud and identity theft.
+- Reset passwords: When a user logs in to an app from an unknown or alternative device (i.e. with a different IP address from the one registered in their profile) and requests a password reset, sending a code to verify the user’s identity can help reduce fraud and identity theft.
 For example, Gmail uses this process to verify your identity via your mobile phone number whenever a login attempt originates from an unknown device.

 - Reactivate users: When a user of an application or website attempts to sign in after a long period of inactivity, a mobile phone verification process can help ensure once again that your user is genuine and not a hacker or spammer.

-- Refresh user details: Changes in user profile information should always be confirmed with a simple SMS message to the mobile number linked to an account.
+- Refresh user details: Changes in user profile information should always be confirmed with a simple message to the mobile device linked to an account.
 This step will verify the change.
 Ensuring that changes have been initiated by the account owner is not only essential for security but also for accurate information delivery to users.
 For instance, an airline can share important flight updates with customers only if they have current contact information.

 - Authenticate transaction: Confirming transactions with real time communications significantly reduces costly fraud resolution.
 Requiring authentication of users at this critical moment via mobile phone verification is so effective at reducing suspicious activity that many payment and e-commerce applications and websites now require authentication of transactions with a one-time password (OTP) sent via SMS.